scott-epperly/AutoReport/Readme.md

 https://docs.microsoft.com/en-us/azure/kusto/api/connection-strings/kusto

 ### Template File
 Each OutputType will require a template file in order to apply the data source queries.
-The template file name must be Template._ext_, where _ext_ is the appropriate extension for the OutputType you are creating.
 Each template type has unique requirements; please review the appropriate Output Type for template guidance:

 #### Excel OutputType Templates
 Excel is perhaps one of the easiest to create.
 Simply format the area(s) around where you intend to land the data table, give tabs appropriate names, and save the file as Template.xls[x|m|b].
+Alternatively, you can have a practically blank template workbook and the Worksheet names referenced in the config.json will be created if the Worksheet names don't exist.

 ### Queries
 The last component of the AutoReportPack are the queries that are to be executed to populate the Output File.
-The module currently supports two (2) types of query files:
-1. .csl for KQL (Azure Data Explorer)
-2. .sql for SQL Server, Azure SQL, or Azure Synapse Analytics As already referenced in the config.json section above, the queries are referenced in the Mappings section to guide the process of populating the Output File.
+As already referenced in the config.json section above, the queries are referenced in the Mappings section to guide the process of populating the Output File.

 It's important to note that multiple result sets are supported for both query types; you may choose to implement this approach in your query files.
-However, it is generally recommended to limit each query file to just one result set to simplify query code maintenance.
+The DataSetId However, it is generally recommended to limit each query file to just one result set to simplify query code maintenance.

 Lastly, most of the Output Types include a header with the data produced.
 The header name used will match the name of the column.
 Be sure you name the columns with a user-friendly name that accurately describes the data and doesn't heavily rely on unkonwn acronyms and/or source system column names.

-#### Working with KQL (.kql) Files
+#### Working with KQL (.kql or .csl) Files
 Query parameters should be specified in the UserParamHash parameter of Invoke-AutoReport.
 The parameter names need to match the names in your KQL query files using the `declare query_parameters(myAppName:string, myRequestId:string);`.
 For example, let's say you have the following query:

 ```KQL